William Berger (actor): Personal life

-William Berger was married five times and was father to five children (and adopted a sixth).
+Berger was married five times and was father to five children (and adopted a sixth).

 He had three children with his first wife Marjorie Berger: daughters Carin Berger (born in 1952) and actress Debra Berger (born March 17, 1957), and son Wendell Nelson Berger (born December 28, 1972).
 After his marriage to Marjorie ended, he married actress Carolyn Lobravico.
-While Berger was busy with the filming of The Murder Clinic, Carolyn was arrested for drug possession.
-A diabetic, she died in prison from lack of insulin.
+While Berger was busy in Italy with the filming of The Murder Clinic, Carolyn was arrested for drug possession.
+She died in prison from peritonitis.
+Charged with illegal drug possession, Berger stayed in jail until he was released in March 1971.

 His third marriage was to singer and actress Hanja Kochansky.
 They had one child together, a son Kasimir Berger (born in London on October 7, 1974).
 Berger was also stepfather to actress Katya Berger, the daughter of Hanja Kochansky from a previous relationship.
 Berger starred with his son Kasimir in the TV miniseries Christopher Columbus and Tuareg – The Desert Warrior.

 After his divorce from Kochansky, he married his fourth wife, Dörte Völz.
 With her, he had a son named Alexander Völz.

 His fifth and last marriage was to Linda Berger.

-William Berger died on October 2, 1993 in Los Angeles, California, of prostate cancer.
+William Berger died on October 2, 1993, in Los Angeles, California, of cancer.
 Director Jesus Franco was particularly upset by his passing, speaking of his grief in various interviews.
 Franco mentioned in a DVD interview (an extra feature on the DVD The Sinister Eyes of Dr. Orloff) that Berger died from some type of brittle bone disease.